 Other: 7 × 1 hour tutorial

+For the timetables of your lectures, workgroups, and exams, select your study programme.
 Always keep an eye on Blackboard and check with your course coordinator for potential changes.
+Psychology timetables

 Closed book exam at the end of the block, consisting of 30 open questions (22 questions on neuroscience, 8 questions on pharmacology).

 Bear, M.F. et al. (2006), Neuroscience: Exploring the Brain (3rd ed.).
 Lippincott Williams & Wilkins